cd-barratt/Life_on_the_edge.github.io/index.md

 * **Adaptive sensitivity** - the adaptive sensitivity of each individual/population to global change based on genomic and environmental data (i.e. high genomic offset = higher adaptive sensitivity)
 * **Landscape barriers** - the landscape connectivity resistance for populations to be able to move (i.e. based on current landscape connectivity)

-These four metrics are then assessed to calculate final POPULATION VULNERABILITY (see figures below for workflow and final output)
+These four metrics are then assessed to calculate final **Population vulnerability** (see figures below for workflow and final output)

 ![image](https://cd-barratt.github.io/Life_on_the_edge.github.io/workflow_general.png)